samhohcm/RobotArm-Motors-Worksheet/index.md

     </div>
     <div id="collapseSix" class="collapse" data-parent="#accordion">
       <div class="card-body">
-        Take the robot arm labelled number '2', and have a look at the attachment on its end.
+        <p>Take the robot arm labelled number '2', and have a look at the attachment on its end.
 Use your screwdriver to unscrew the screws and take off the attachment.
-Be careful not to lose the screws!
+Be careful not to lose the screws!</p>

+        Insert image

-        Take the bag labelled 'Motors Workshop' and take out the motor attachment inside.
+        <p>Take the bag labelled 'Motors Workshop' and take out the shaft attachment inside.
 Attach it to Robot Arm 2 using the same screws.
-Remember, righty tighty, lefty loosey!
+Remember, righty tighty, lefty loosey!</p>

+        <p>Have a closer look at the attachment on the robot arm.
+Then take a look at the shaft on the motor.
+Why do you think the attachment has been designed that way?</p>